MuVIT Hardware

 Button Layout

-The console is one of the critical MuVIT hardware components and often the most expensive one at approx. ~$450.
+This console is often the most expensive component other than the laptop one at approx. ~$450.
 It has built-in throttles which will support single or dual-engine arrangements based on the software configuration.
 It also has 26 buttons* that can be used to turn on or off functions and options within the simulator.
-If the console is not something you want immediately you can run the simulator completely from the keyboard and mouse. *It seems that not all buttons (4 or 5) are recognized by Virtual Sailor but most are.
+It seems that not all buttons (4 or 5) are recognized by Virtual Sailor but most are.
+We have moved away from this console for a couple of reasons; First is the cost, at $450 it isn’t meeting our requirement for a low-cost solution.
+Also, it is becoming increasingly difficult to source.
+Currently, the only source seems to be the manufacturer VRInsight.